best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * avoid using Excel's indentation tool to indicate subsections or hierarchies (for example indenting a list of regions under a row for 'England')
 * ensure no cells with text have 'hidden' spaces at the start or end
-* check there are no spaces at the start or end of worksheet names
+* check there are no 'hidden' spaces in tab labels (a good way to avoid this happening is to put underscores between each word, for example: 'Top_10_baby_names')
 * consider providing a data Application Programming Interface (API) to aid further analysis

 ### Checking text colour contrast